borpin/node-red-contrib-fitbit/node-help.md

 If it contains an Object it will be converted to a JSON string before being sent.
 If it contains a binary Buffer the message will be published as-is.

-The topic used can be configured in the node or, if left blank, can be set `msg.topic`.
+The topic used can be configured in the node or/t: if left blank, can be set `msg.topic`.

 Likewise the QoS and retain values can be configured in the node or, if left